Author: Chris Cronin, ISO 27001 Auditor

 The FAA may well have determined that a day of traveler chaos, and the impact to travelers and others who depend on air traffic was an appropriate risk, given the costs associated with operating redundant or more resilient facilities, but they’d better do a great job demonstrating that point now.

 While working with organizations in many fields and industries, HALOCK has seen many risk assessments that consider impacts purely in terms of consequences to the organization, and not to the individuals who depend on those organizations to secure information and systems.
 This is a failure in understanding the purpose of risk management.
 And the fallout can be bad when the public learns how little the organization thought of them.

 So take a lesson from the FAA.
 Ensure that your risk analysis includes an evaluation of your mission and objectives, but also of your obligations to others.
-This is a good idea not only for appropriate responsibility and accountability, but it could go a long way to maintaining a worthy reputation when security incidents do occur.
+This is a good idea not only for reasonable and appropriate responsibility and accountability, but it could go a long way to maintaining a worthy reputation when cyber security incidents do occur.

 If you liked this post, you might also like “Common Hazards in Risk Management: The Selfish Risk Assessment.”

 HALOCK is headquartered in Schaumburg, IL, in the Chicago area and advises clients on reasonable information security and management of risks throughout the US.
 Learn more about our comprehensive Risk Management Program to help prioritize your investments while balancing your security, compliance, and business obligations.